kewlfft/opennic-up/README.md

 Network Manager is an optional dependency and will be used if installed.

 #### Arch Linux
-For Arch Linux users this corresponds to two additional packages on top of the base distribution which will be installed with the package if not already present: *fping* and *ldns*.
+For Arch Linux users this corresponds to two dependencies on top of the base distribution which will be installed if not already present: `fping` and `ldns`.

 #### RedHat, CentOS, Fedora
 You will need to install `fping` and `ldns`.
 On Fedora, you will need to install `ldns-utils`, too.